brian-tenovos/tnvs-api-dev-portal/developer-portal/index.md

 #### Version 1.0-1.4 (v1)

-- Is the current version of the Tenovos API that production customers are on, as of Feb.
-2024.
+- Is the current version of the Tenovos API that production customers are using.
 - Currently in Maintenace mode.
-No additions will be made to v1 of the Tenovos API.
+No additions will be made to v1 of the Tenovos API as of March 2024.
 - Scheduled for end of support July, 2025.

 #### Version 1.5 (v1.5)

 - **Provides a fast and easy upgrade path for v1 customers.**
 - Currently in a limited Beta and undergoing testing.
-- Scheduled for inclusion in a broader Beta early April, 2024.
+- Scheduled for inclusion in a broader Beta at the end of April, 2024.
-- Introduces OAuth2 as an additional authentication option.
+- Introduces OAuth 2.0 Authorization Code flow as an additional authentication option.
 - Provides some additional endpoints for Adaptive Templates customers, as well as alternative endpoints for getting assets and performing searches.
 - Eliminates high latency on initial requests
 - Improves overall performance on response latency